W3rni0/HacktivityCon_CTF_2020/readme.md

 So in our case because there is no block cipher so no key the only value needed for decryption is the initialization vector or in other words the only thing that we miss on order to encrypt the whole ciphertext is the first letter....so we can just bruteforce it!

-For those who didn't understand my reasoning, if we know the first character we can xor it with the first character of the ciphertext to get the second character in the plaintext (by the properties of xor for values a,b we get that a ^ b ^ b = a and the first character in the cipher text is the first character in the plaintext xorred with the second character in the plaintext), by using the second character we can get the third character doing the same operations and so on until we have decrypted all the ciphertext.
+For those who didn't understand my argument, let's say we know the first character, we can xor it with the first character of the ciphertext to get the second character in the plaintext (by the properties of xor for values a,b we get a ^ b ^ b = a and the first character in the cipher text is the first character in the plaintext xorred with the second character in the plaintext), by using the second character we can get the third character doing the same operations and so on until we have decrypted all the ciphertext.

-for that I wrote the following script which goes through all the character in base64 and for each one tries to decrypt the message as if it's the first character in the plaintext:
+For doing so I wrote the following script which goes through all the characters in base64 and for each one tries to decrypt the message as if it's the first character in the plaintext:

 ```python
 #!/usr/bin/env python